-Concrete Floor Slab Finish Tolerances should be measured in accordance with ASTM E1155 and should comply with ACI 117: Standard Specification for Tolerances for Concrete Construction and Materials.

-- 5. Protection of Adjoining Property - a.
-Protective measures, including those required

-- b.
-Sheeting, Shoring, and Underpinning, protecting the banks of the excavation or adjoining buildings must be made the full responsibility of the construction contractor. - c.
-Footings should not project beyond property lines. - E. Attachment of Nonstructural Elements
+- Concrete Floor Slab Finish Tolerances should be measured in accordance with ASTM E1155 and should comply with ACI 117: Standard Specification for Tolerances for Concrete Construction and Materials. - Protection of Adjoining Property - Protective measures, including those required by local code, must be taken to avoid the effect of the structure on adjoining buildings both during and after construction. - Sheeting, Shoring, and Underpinning, protecting the banks of the excavation or adjoining buildings must be made the full responsibility of the construction contractor. - Footings should not project beyond property lines.

+4. Attachment of Nonstructural Elements